file-format/Docs/en/project-management/mpx.md

 * Friday
 * Saturday

-**Base Calendar Hours:** These records, having record number 25, specify the working hours for the days of the week, if they differ from the default settings.
+**Base Calendar Hours:** These records, having record number 25, specify the working hours for the days of the week if they differ from the default settings.
 The default working hours are 8:00 A.M. to 12:00 P.M. and 1:00 P.M. to 5:00 P.M.
 Each Base Calendar Hours record refers to the preceding Base Calendar Definition record.
 Up to seven of these records can follow each Base Calendar Definition record.

 * Day of the Week (1 - 7, where 1 # Sunday and 7 # Saturday)
 * From Time 1